8th Grade Transition to High Schools for Families New to U.S. Public Schools

 - Washington's compulsory attendance laws require children between the ages of eight (8) and 18 to attend school, with some exceptions.

-Screenshot of a Washington State High School Transcript:
+Screenshot of a Washington State High School Transcript and grading scale:

 Screenshot of information on a transcript: